Sivachaithanya-Organisation/travel-website/README.md

 # travel-webiste
-This application is related to travel website developed out of java and deployed through maven
+This application is related to travel website for europe developed out of java and deployed through maven